cdot/Hotpot/README.md

 - server - sets up the HTTP(S) server
   - ssl - HTTPS key server private key and certificate.
 If no key and cert are given, an HTTP server will be used, otherwise it will be HTTPS.
   - port - the network port to use (default is 13196)
-  - favicon - icon to use in the browser
-  - weather - sets up access to the weather server (see below).
   - location - sets the latitude and longitude of the home location
+- apis - sets up public API keys
+  - weather - sets up access to the weather server (see "Weather" below).
+  - google_maps - sets up access to Google maps (see "Routing" below).
 - controller
   - thermostat - sets up the DS18X20 thermostats available to the system.
 Each thermostat is named, and has an id used to communicate with the sensor
   - pin - sets up the GPIO pins, mapping the pin name to the GPIO pin number